metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ```

 > note "Note"
 > The reason for running the `deprovision/worker.sh` and `deprovision/controlplane.sh` scripts is that not all objects are cleared when we just run the `deprovision/cluster.sh` script.
-Following this, if you want to deprovision control plane it is recommended to deprovision the cluster itself since we can't provision a new control plane with the same cluster.
-For worker deprovisioning, we only need to run the worker script.
+Following this, if you want to de-provision the control plane it is recommended to de-provision the cluster itself since we can't provision a new control plane with the same cluster.
+For worker de-provisioning, we only need to run the worker script.

 The following video demonstrates all the steps to provision and de-provision a Kubernetes cluster explained above.